OHIO-ECT/ITS-4750-Lab-01/README.md

 4.  **[Data]** Open the file named "README.txt" on the VM's desktop.
 Email the contents (i.e. copy/paste text content of the file to an email) to your OHIO ID.

 5.  **[Data]** It is also possible to copy/paste text data from the GNS3 VMs.
-Copy "Fine Art Indeed" from this document and past it into the README file.
+Copy "Fine Art Indeed" from this document and paste it into the README file.

 ### Connecting objects inside GNS3